 My amateur test reveals not the best sharpness of the Sigma teleconverter 2x TC-2001, which appears to be significantly worst than gained from TC-1401.
-I guess also the price might play a role here, whereas the TC-1401 costs just £50 less than TC-2001 when buying it separately.
+I guess also the price might play a role here, whereas the TC-1401 costs just £50 less than the TC-2001 when buying it separately.
 The images captured, especially at 1200mm focal length can be at most acceptable.
 There is no way about a perfect sharpening.
-I guess the reason is the cheaper version of the Sigma 150-600mm lens, which I have, what is clearly shown above (Pic.
+I guess the reason is the cheaper version of the Sigma 150-600mm lens, which I have, which is clearly shown above (Pic.
 10 – 12).
 Another factor might be the tripod or DSLR camera, which was also mentioned above.

 The distortion issue is almost gone when using the Sigma teleconverter 2x TC-2001 attached to the Contemporary version of the 150-600mm lens.
 It’s obviously very good news for someone, who wants to make panoramic images.
 I can admit with a heartbeat, that from this angle of view, the TC-2001 works very well (Pic.
 30- 35).

-The vignetting seems to be slightly higher than by the 1.4x magnifier TC-1401, although still remains much smaller than at Sigma 150-600mm f/5 – 6.3 Contemporary without any additional mount.
+The vignetting seems to be slightly higher than the 1.4x magnifier TC-1401, although still remains much smaller than at Sigma 150-600mm f/5 – 6.3 Contemporary without any additional mount.